Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 ## 1. Introduction

 Aapka Aspatal is a Hospital Management System.
-This system performs some basic opertions like
+This system performs some basic opertions like:-

     1. Add Patient
     2. Delete Patient
     3. Update Patient
     4. Add Doctor
     5. Update Doctor and many more ...

-There are also  key feature like **authencation**  and **autherization**  in the application.
+There are also key feature like **authencation** and **authorization** in the application.

 ## 2. Technology